Rate this product

 Are you tired of wearing stiff denim or having to iron wrinkly clothing when it comes out of the dryer?
 Not anymore.
 Wooltastic tasks care of these problems for you.
 All you have to do is put the Wooltastic dryer balls in the dryer with a load of laundry.
 When the load is finished your clothing will be soft and wrinkle free.
 Even better is that each Wooltastic dryer ball is good for 1000 uses, you can pretty much say goodbye to your iron for good.
 These balls are made entirely out of wool so you never have to worry about them damaging your clothing.

 The cost of Wooltastic is $10.00 plus $7.95 shipping.
-The special TV offer allows you to receive a second Wooltastic by paying the extra shipping fee of $4.95 for a total price of $22.9.
-Price is from As Seen on TV Commercial page: tvstuffsale.com
+The special TV offer allows you to receive a second Wooltastic by paying an extra fee of $4.95 for a total price of $22.90.

 Wooltastic balls are laundry aids that you can add to each load that you run through your dryer, in order to make your laundry come out soft and wrinkle-free.
 These balls are made of 100 percent New Zealand wool, which effectively absorbs moisture.
 Due to this absorption, hot air is able to circulate more efficiently throughout your dryer, making the laundry within dry faster and without wrinkling.
 You can add between two and six Wooltastic balls to each load, and the more you add, the softer your laundry will be when its finished drying.